xnx/pyvalem/doc/stateful_species.rst

-A ``StatefulSpecies`` object can be instantiated by providing a string consisting of the formula (which can be parsed into a ``Formula`` object), followed by whitespace and a semicolon delimited sequence of strings that can be parsed by one of the ``State`` classes described previously.
+A ``StatefulSpecies`` object can be instantiated by providing a string consisting of the formula (which can be parsed into a ``Formula`` object), followed by whitespace and a whitespace-delimited sequence of strings that can be parsed by one of the ``State`` classes described previously.
+For clarity, a semi-colon or comma can also be used as a delimiter between states.
 The state type is deduced from the format of the string.

 Examples: